 Is there an international equivalent to the Australian Standard I am looking at?

-International equivalents to an Australian Standard can be checked by searching the InfoStore of SAI Global, the distributor of Australian Standards.
+You can check whether there are international equivalents to an Australian Standard by searching the SAI Global InfoStore.
+SAI Global is the distributor of Australian Standards.

 I have a product that says it complies with an Australian Standard but it doesn't.
 Who do I contact?

 I have purchased a product that says it complies with an Australian Standard and it doesn't function properly.
 Who do I contact?

 If you are unhappy with a product you should contact the place of purchase as a starting point.
 If their response is not satisfactory, please contact the Office of Fair Trading or Consumer Affairs body in your state or territory or the Australian Competition and Consumer Commission (ACCC) .